explaingit

 USE CASE 3

-Fine-tune an open-source model on your own documents or data to customize its responses.
+Fine-tune an open-source language model on your own text data to customize its behavior

 USE CASE 4